daniellestewart/schriften/theBeginning.md

 ## 1.3 Sobriety, University, and Therapy
 At 19, I realized I would die if I did not get sober.
 I found a basement that some friends of my parents let me hide in, and I didn't tell anyone where I was going.
 I didn't leave that place until I was ready once again to face the world.
 As I lay in bed shaking and trying not to think about the pain my body was in and how sweet that drug would be, I thought of Psalm 91.
 I could still quote it, so I did often.

 Eventually I got out of the basement, got a job, and started college.
 I found that I loved math and was quite good at it, so I finished a PhD.
 All throughout, I had flashbacks, nightmares, and all the rest.
 I went through many therapists in search of inner healing.
 Some helped, some hurt.
+I got married to a man named Russell.
+He has stuck with me through an awful lot.
+I am so blessed to have him.

 About six years ago, I found Carl Jung and began to study dreams, symbols, and archetypes from the perspective of analytical psychology.
 I began to explore inner healing from a new perspective.
 Given my love of stories, this worked very well for me.
 I poured myself into this study and made great progress in many ways, but still felt so very empty.